willfid/microsoft-graph-docs/api-reference/beta/api/message_get.md

 Use the `$expand` query parameter on the **mentions** navigation property to get a message with the details of each [mention](../resources/mention.md) in the message expanded.

-Use the `$value` parameter to get the MIME headers of a message.
+Use the `$value` parameter to get the MIME content of a message.

 ## Request headers
 | Name       | Type | Description|